 Vitamin D is vital for the health of our bones and teeth but is increasingly thought to play a role in regulating our immune system, cell division, muscle function and in preventing respiratory infections.
 Low levels of vitamin D have been associated with poorer outcomes for those who develop COVID-19 symptoms and this has thrust the “sunshine vitamin” into the spotlight.

 We already know of a clear association between users with vitamin D deficiency and a poorer diet, but also that users without a vitamin D deficiency are more likely to report feeling happier.

-While we know a lot about vitamin D, a large proportion of people in the UK still have insufficient levels due to their exposure to sunlight, diet, DNA, obesity and ethnicity.
+While we know a lot about vitamin D, a large proportion of people in the UK still have insufficient levels due to their lack of exposure to sunlight, diet, DNA, obesity and ethnicity.
 A quarter of Afro-Caribbean people, and a third of Asians are believed to have insufficient levels.